pokt-network/organization/proposals/1-08-01-2020/tx-indexer-milestone-proposal.md

 #### Caveats
 - The pending overhauling of events for RC-0.6.0 must be taken into account for the indexing.
 (As a note, the event itself is not neccesary for the first element of the index key, the tx memo or message would work as well)
 - The efficiency of the comparator underneath, given that this custom index keys are non standard iterating through them and ranging through them might have a slight decline.
 As long as this is still faster than loading all tx's on to memory & soritng them and building the page, then this implemantation should hold for production.

+### Estimated Completion time.
+3 Weeks

+Most of the tx indexer has been ported over for RC-0.5.2, however we still need to increase testing scenarios as well as upstream it to RC-0.6.0